deweycw/lcicpms/README.md

 The code is designed for handling and analyzing LC-ICP-MS (Liquid Chromatography-Inductively Coupled Plasma Mass Spectrometry) data.
 It includes functionality for loading raw data, performing calibration, applying internal standard corrections, and quantifying element concentrations.

+### Summary

+The code provides a comprehensive toolkit for processing LC-ICP-MS data, including:
+- **Data Import**: Load and process raw data files.
+- **Calibration**: Set up and apply calibration curves based on known standards.
+- **Correction**: Apply internal standard corrections to improve accuracy.
+- **Quantification**: Calculate and report the concentrations of elements in samples.

+It integrates various aspects of data handling and analysis into a coherent workflow, facilitating efficient and accurate analysis of LC-ICP-MS data.

 ### Key Components

 1. **Data Handling and Loading**